HOME EXTENSION RENOVATION COSTS 2022 – AUCKLAND (UPDATED)

 - Add GST to your final build cost.

 Until the plans are completed by the architect, you will not know the exact cost of the home extension.
-When plans are completed, a more accurate quote can be presented to the homeowner.
+When plans are completed, a more accurate quote can be created and presented to the homeowner.

 TIP: When you receive a build cost quote, check if the following is included: